 &nd the class doesn’t end there!
 After blitzing all of the above, you (who, by now, are starting to get a little nervous) are blindsided by the incredibly important topics of Infinite Sequences and Infinite Series, which can appear to have no relation to the earlier material whatsoever and represent a substantial amount of material on their own; material that will form the starting point for Math 222, Math 262 and play an important role in Math 263, Math 314 and Math 315.

-Whether or not you plan to join the Mastery Lectures, if you want to succeed in this class, it is critical that you master each topic as it is presented and that you revisit earlier material throughout the term so that when the most challenging material arrives at the end of the class, you can give it your full attention without worrying about ironing out the details of earlier material before the final.
-In the weekly sessions, I’ll incorporate regular review of earlier material throughout the entire semester and push you to master the material throughout the entire semester so that when the final exam arrives, you’ll feel confident in your ability to succeed.
+Whether you interested in doing sessions with me or not, if you want to succeed in this class, it is critical that you master each topic as it is presented and that you revisit earlier material throughout the term so that when the most challenging material arrives at the end of the class, you can give it your full attention without worrying about ironing out the details of earlier material before the final.
+In our sessions, I’ll incorporate regular review of earlier material throughout the entire semester and push you to master the material throughout the entire semester so that when the final exam arrives, you’ll feel confident in your ability to succeed.